Winds of Change and Contact History: a Euro-American epistemology and

 Topics:

-American "Cultural Values" and the Impacts of the Horse (Plains map), Diseases, Missionaries, War, Treaties and Allotment on Indian society, Indian Reorganization Act, Self-Determination, Revitalization Movements (Handsome Lake and Ghost Dance), Historic Trauma, the Assault on Tribal Sovereignty, and Traditionalism and the Wheel.
+Self-reflection and Euro-American "Cultural Values" (what each of use may embrace).
+The impact of the contact and values on: the Horse (Plains map), Diseases, Missionaries, War, Treaties and Allotment on Indian society, Indian Reorganization Act, Self-Determination, Revitalization Movements (Handsome Lake and Ghost Dance), Historic Trauma, the Assault on Tribal Sovereignty, and Traditionalism and the Wheel.

 Readings: